Cedar Deck

 Deck Railing

 There are many deck rail designs.
-Each of them have their advantages and disadvantages.
+Each of them has its advantages and disadvantages.
 For this deck, we chose a ranch-style crisscross design.
-This style is easy to build, but as it is, will not pass building code.
+This style is easy to build but would not pass the building code without adding wire mesh to one side so that a 4-inch sphere could not pass through.

-The deck railing page on mycarpentry.com is a good example of a code-compliant design.
+The deck railing page on mycarpentry.com shows an example of a code-compliant design.

-The code (CABO 1986 Edition) states that an object 6" or greater in diameter should not be able to pass through any part of the railing.
-It also states that railing is not required if the deck height is less than 30" above grade, but if railing is required, it must be at least 36" above the surface of the deck.
+The code (DCA6 Prescriptive Residential Wood Deck Construction Guide) states that an object 4" or larger in diameter should not be able to pass through any part of the railing.
+It also states that deck railing is not required if the deck height is less than 30" above grade.
+If a rail is required, it must be at least 36" above the deck surface.

-Many sections of my cedar deck did not require railing for safety, but I wanted it to have something to lean on, and plenty of places to park my beer when I'm not drinking it.
+Many sections of my cedar deck did not require railing for safety, but I wanted it to have something to lean on and plenty of places to park my beer when not drinking it.

 Cedar Deck Plans - Rail Detail Perspective